dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 This means we need to eliminate the entropy and at the same time to create spits that are close to even in terms of the number of tree elements.

 Random forest are random because:
-* for each DT is train and validated on slightly different data
+* each DT is trained and validated on slightly different data
 * each DT may take slightly different features

 Final **RF bias** should be like the single DT bias.